cmbrandt/cxx-fundamentals/2_design_patterns.md

 ### Participants:
 `Singleton`
-* Defines a static get_instance operation that allows clients to access its unqiue instance
+* Defines a static get_instance operation that allows clients to access its unique instance

 ### Pros:
-* Providing access to shared resources or services
+* Providing global access to shared resources or services
-* Global access
 * Centralized control

 ### Cons: